Almroth Wright Lectures

 The Almroth Wright Lectures are an annual series of lectures held on Tuesdays in May, at the St Mary’s Campus of Imperial College.
 The lectures are named after Professor Almroth Wright (1861-1947) a bacteriologist and immunologist who was a strong advocate of preventive medicine and developed the first effective vaccine against typhoid.
 The lectures, which are open to all, are given by distinguished academics in diverse fields of experimental medicine and pathology, particularly in immunology and infectious diseases.

-Due to COVID-19, the 2020 lecture series will be pre-recorded for online viewing.
-This page will be updated regularly with the latest lecture recordings.
+Due to COVID-19, the 2021 lecture series will be hosted online.
+This page will be updated regularly with the latest lecture recording, where available.

 For general enquiries about the series, please contact Professor Charles Bangham (email@example.com).